On the properties of the exchange graph of a cluster algebra: Main definitions and results

 \section{Main definitions and results}

+A cluster algebra is an axiomatically defined commutative ring equipped with a distinguished set of generators (cluster variables).
+These generators are subdivided into overlapping subsets (clusters) of the same cardinality that are connected via sequences of birational transformations of a particular kind, called cluster transformations.
+Transfomations of this kind can be observed in many areas of mathematics (Pl\"ucker relations, Somos sequences and Hirota equations, to name just a few examples).

+Cluster algebras were initially introduced in \cite{CAI} to study total positivity and (dual) canonical bases in semisimple algebraic groups.
+The rapid development of the cluster algebra theory revealed relations between cluster algebras and Grassmannians, quiver representations, generalized associahedra, Teichm\"uller theory, Poisson geometry and many other branches of mathematics, see \cite{Ze} and references therein.
+In the present paper we prove some conjectures on the general structure of cluster algebras formulated by~Fomin and~Zelevinsky in \cite{CAC}.

-To state our results, recall the definition of a cluster algebra; for details see \cite{CAI,CAIV}.
+To state our results, we recall the definition of a cluster algebra; for details see \cite{CAI,CAIV}.

-Let $\P$ be a semifield, that is, a free multiplicative abelian group of a finite rank $m$ with generators $g_1,\dots, g_m$ endowed with an additional operation $\oplus$, which is commutative, associative and distributive with respect to the multiplication.
+Let $\P$ be a semifield, that is, a torsion-free multiplicative abelian group endowed with an additional operation $\oplus$, which is commutative, associative and distributive with respect to the multiplication.
 As an {\em ambient field\/} we take the field $\FF$ of rational functions in $n$ independent variables with coefficients in the field of fractions of the integer group ring $\Z\P$.
-A square matrix $B$ is called {\em skew-symmetrizable\/} if $DB$ is skew-symmetric for a non-degenerate non-negative diagonal matrix $D$.
+A square matrix $B$ is called {\em skew-symmetrizable\/} if $DB$ is skew-symmetric for a positive diagonal matrix $D$.
 A {\em seed\/} is a triple $\Sigma=(\x,\y,B)$, where $\x=(x_1,\dots,x_n)$ is a transcendence basis of $\FF$ over the field of fractions of $\Z\P$, $\y=(y_1,\dots,y_n)$ is an $n$-tuple of elements of $\P$ and $B$ is a skew-symmetrizable integer $n\times n$ matrix.
-The components of the seed are called the {\em cluster\/}, the {\em coefficient tuple\/} and the {\em exchange matrix\/}, respectively; the entries of $\x$ are called {\em cluster variables}.
+The components $\x$, $\y$ and $B$ of the seed are called the {\em cluster\/}, the {\em coefficient tuple\/} and the {\em exchange matrix\/}, respectively; the entries of $\x$ are called {\em cluster variables}.

 A {\em seed mutation\/} in direction $k\in [1,n]$ takes $\Sigma$ to an {\em adjacent\/} seed $\Sigma'=(\x',\y',B')$ whose components are defined as follows.
 The adjacent cluster $\x'$ is given by $\x'=(\x\setminus\{x_k\})\cup\{x'_k\}$, where the new cluster variable $x'_k$ is defined by the {\em exchange relation}